athowes/multi-agyw/README.md

 * Survey question "did you have sex in exchange for money or goods" has been critisied
 * The 13 AGYW Global Fund priority countries are Botswana, Cameroon, Kenya, Lesotho, Malawi, Mozambique, Namibia, South Africa, Swaziland, Tanzania, Uganda, Zambia and Zimbabwe, from ["The Global Fund measurement framework for adolescents girls and young women programs"](https://www.theglobalfund.org/media/8076/me_adolescentsgirlsandyoungwomenprograms_frameworkmeasurement_en.pdf)
   * Note that Botswana doesn't have DHS: instead they do their own surveys "Botswana AIDS Impact Survey (BAIS)" (this explains the lack of `src/bwa_data_survey_behav`
+* Use same model for all countries or select to best model in each country?

 ## Timeline

-* Delivery of workbook to UNAIDS Global Fund on 17th July.
+* Delivery of workbook to UNAIDS Global Fund on 17th July